 Kulbacki’s love of beer and sneakers, reflective nature, and sense of humor are very much the keys to the uniqueness of Departed Soles.
 He founded the company in honor of his late best friend Chris Ward.
 Ward had been diagnosed with Celiac Disease, an autoimmune disorder where ingesting gluten in any form – bread, pasta, or beer — causes its sufferers pain and damage to the small intestine.

-“I saw, back in 2009-2010, what he was forced to drink, and I wouldn’t call that stuff beer,” Kulbacki said.
+“I saw, back in 2009-2010, what he was forced to drink, and I wouldn’t call that stuff beer,” says Kulbacki.
 “You couldn’t pay me to drink it, so I would have to bring my own beer to my friend’s place and that’s not right.
 Or, we go tailgate something, or we’d go out to a bar or restaurant and he wouldn’t be able to drink.

 As kids, Kulbacki and Ward dreamed and joked about opening a bar.
 Instead Ward went on to become a teacher, working with children here in New Jersey, while Kulbacki studied marketing and finance and went to work as a business manager.
 After Ward was killed in a tragic car accident in 2010, Kulbacki served as co-President of the Chris Ward Foundation, a nonprofit dedicated to continuing Ward’s work by providing scholarships and opportunities for youth sports and recreation.
 Kulbacki ultimately left his job as a business manager to study brewing science and engineering at the prestigious American Brewer’s Guild, and opened Departed Soles Brewing Company in 2015.